UK inflation rate set to fall as lower household energy bills offset fuel surge | LBC

 UK inflation rate set to fall as lower household energy bills offset fuel surge

-Some economists think the rate of Consumer Prices Index inflation slowed to 3% in April, from 3.3% in March.
+Most economists think the rate of Consumer Price Index (CPI) inflation slowed to 3% in April, from 3.3% in March.

 A big driver of the expected slowdown is set to come from Ofgem lowering its energy price cap from the start of April by 7%, or £10 a month, for the average household using both electricity and gas.